18 Dec 2025

 No added sugar

-No sugar was added, but natural sugars (e.g., from fruit juice) can be present.
+No sugar added, but natural sugars (e.g., from fruit juice) may be present.

-These distinctions are essential to correctly classify advertising for Beverages without sugar.
+These distinctions are essential for correctly classifying advertising for Beverages without sugar.

-6. What does this mean for your conscious consumption in the office?
+6. What does this mean for your conscious consumption at the office?

 Your best strategy is transparency and control.
 Whether sugar or substitute – the total amount and frequency count.